s-patompong/xanpool-book-catalogue-react-typescript/readme.md

 # Book Catalogue Backend in React + TypeScript

-First, make sure to run `npm install` after cloning the repository.
+This is a test project.

-## Dev
+## Dev Installation

+- Copy `.env.example` and paste it as `.env` file.
+Change the variable to match your setup.
-- Make sure to run `nvm use` to use the same node version with the code.
-Or you can read the version from .nvmrc file.
+- Run `nvm use` to use the same node version with the code.
+Or you can read the version from .nvmrc file if you don't have nvm installed.
+- Run `npm install` to install the dependencies.
 - To start the development server, run `npm run dev`.

-Don't forget to start the server as well, otherwise you won't be able to see the book list.

 ## Lint